Seasonal Information - Ordinary

 God has made everything beautiful in its time.”
 Ecclesiastes 3:11

 Living in our corner of the world, we are highly attuned to the four seasons of the year and often live by Mark Twain’s quote, “If you don't like the weather in New England now, just wait a few minutes.”

 Seasons also refer to stages of life…. chapters in our journey… and periods in our relationship with God.
 Some are filled with light and joy, others are dry or marked with storms.
 The challenge for us is to recognize that every season is intended to shape us and prepare us for new growth.
 The word Amen offered in prayer means “let it be”.

 The Church has six liturgical seasons: Advent, Christmas, Lent, Sacred Paschal Triduum, Easter, and Ordinary Time, which is divided into two sections.

 Because the term ordinary often means something that's not special or distinctive, many people think that Ordinary Time refers to parts of the Church’s calendar that are unimportant.
 Ordinary Time is not so named because it is common, but rather because the weeks are numbered, or ordinaled.
-On the contrary, it is the part of the year in which Christ walks among us and transforms our lives.
+On the contrary, it is the part of the year in which we are invited to deepen our relationship with Jesus, to grow in knowledge of him, to stretch ourselves in our service of him.
 It is a time of watchfulness and expectation of the Second Coming of Christ.